How to Visit Latourell Falls in Oregon (+Photos)

 The ultimate guide to visiting Latourell Falls, Oregon

 After seeing a whole lot of remarkable waterfalls, including Multnomah Falls, the tallest waterfalls in Oregon, Roshan was done with sightseeing.
 It was raining cats and dogs and getting Dylan out of his car seat in this weather didn’t seem rational.
-But there was one more waterfall – Lautourell Falls – that I desperately wanted to visit.
+But there was one more waterfall – Latourell Falls – that I desperately wanted to visit.

 How to Visit Latourell Falls: Location